Gothic language: History and evidence

 Many writers of the medieval texts that mention the Goths used the word Goths to mean any Germanic people in eastern Europe (such as the Varangians), many of whom certainly did not use the Gothic language as known from the Gothic Bible.
 Some writers even referred to Slavic-speaking people as "Goths".
-However, it is clear from Ulfilas' translation that - despite some puzzles - the Gothic language belongs with the Germanic language-group, not with Slavic.
+However, it is clear from Ulfilas's translation that the Gothic language belongs with the Germanic language-group, not with Slavic.